 - the protection of human rights and minorities;

 - economic growth, partly by developing the economic infrastructure, including stimulating employment.

 The broader programme consists of training courses for government employees (STP) and government-to-government cooperation (G2G).

 Shiraka Training Programme

-The Shiraka Training Programme (STP) is part of the Shiraka Programme, developed by the Ministry of Foreign Affairs to support sustainable democratic transition in the MENA region.
+The Shiraka Training Programme (STP) is part of the Shiraka Programme, developed by the Ministry of Foreign Affairs to support a sustainable democratic transition in the MENA region.
 The STP consists of 2-week training courses on transformation related issues, particularly concerning the democratisation and constitutionalisation of the target countries.

 The training courses are open to government employees from the following countries: